How to do London on a budget

-Perhaps one of the lesser-known sights of London, the beautiful Somerset House is open in both summer and winter.
+One of the lesser-known sights of London, the beautiful Somerset House is open year-round.

-The courtyard is very special.
+The outdside space is used too – there’s always something going on in the courtyard.
 During the summer months you can enjoy the magical dancing fountains, while in the winter, the square transforms into an ice rink.
 It’s a popular place for Londoners to get into the holiday spirit.

-This quaint park is located inside the Square Mile district and is regularly included in lists of ‘secret’ places to visit in London.
-It’s one of the more unique places to visit when in London on a budget.
+Postman’s Park is a tranquil park, in the Square Mile district of the city.
+It’s regularly included in lists of ‘secret’ places to visit in London.

-Reward tip: If you’re looking for a more ‘off-the-beaten/track’ experience while in the British capital, be sure to check out our list of top boutique hotels in London, perfect for a unique base for your stay, and our tips on fun and unusual things to do in London.
+Tip: If you’re looking for an ‘off-the-beaten/track’ experience in the British capital, check out our list of fun and unusual things to do in London.

 Ceremony of the Keys